ethers-io/documentation/source/ethers.js/source/api-contract.rst

      // This is identical to the above send
      // var sendPromise = contract.functions.setValue("Hello World");

+     // Overriding parameters; any of these are optional and get passed
+     // as an additional parameter adter all function parameters. var overrideOptions = {
+         gasLimit: 250000,
+         gasPrice: 9000000000,
+         nonce: 0,
+         value: ethers.utils.parseEther('1.0')
+     };

+     var sendPromise = contract.setValue("Hello World", overrideOptions);

 *Example Event Registration* -- **valueChanged ( author , value )** ::